JoergZ2/ovos-skill-my-foxess-cloud/README.md

 # ovos-skill-my-foxess-cloud
 OVOS skill to fetch data from FoxESS cloud.
 ## Summary
-This skill currently only uses a small part of the information collected by the FoxESS cloud.
-At present, only current data is retrieved.
-Retrieving cumulative data from the past is planned but not yet implemented.
+This skill provides an announcement of current (real data) or historical aggregated data (report data) from a FoxESS photovoltaic system with a H3 series inverter.
 English and German intents and dialogs have been created for the skill.
 Other languages must be added yourself.
+## Requirements
+You must have an account on www.foxesscloud.com.
+This is usually set up by the installer.
+In your user profile, go to API Management and generate an API key.
+You'll also need the inverter's serial number.
+You can also obtain this from your installer or from the documentation provided.
+You must enter key and serial number in the skill setup file (see below).
+Python requirements are installed during installing this skill.
+Installing with ```pip install git+https://github.com/JoergZ2/ovos-skill-my-foxess-cloud```.
 ## Which intents are used (examples)
 "What does the photovoltaic system deliver (just|current|)" - current power production from solar panels in kW
 "How much electricity is (currently|) (used|consumed|in the house|by us|)" - current consumption of all devices in kW
 "Current feed-in power" - current export to grid in kW
 "(What is the|) efficiency of the inverter" - calculates the lost of the system.
+"Energy balance from yesterday" - aggregated values of the previous day.
+"Energy balance from {date}" - aggregated of the day in question (within the last year).
-There are some more intents.
+There are more intents.
 You can find then in ```locale/en-us/intents``` folder.
 ## Known issues
 During installing the neccessary libraries from a fresh version of numpy (2.2.5) ist installed.
 This produced a conflict message with ovos-classifiers.
 The maintainer of OVOS told me that doesn't matter.
 ## Setup
 You have to edit settings.json of the skill.
-You will find it in your config folder in ```...skills/ovos-skill-my-foxess-cloud.joergz2/settings.json``` It looks like:
+You will find it in your config folder in ```~/.config/mycroft/skills/ovos-skill-my-foxess-cloud.joergz2/settings.json``` It looks like:
 ```
 {
     "__mycroft_skill_firstrun": false,